-The Center for Cardiovascular Research (CCR) at Washington University School of Medicine supports basic research focused on understanding the biologic processes that are responsible for cardiovascular disease.
+The Center for Cardiovascular Research (CCR) in the Department of Medicine, Cardiovascular Division, at Washington University School of Medicine, supports basic research focused on understanding cardiovascular biology and the biological processes that are responsible for cardiovascular diseases.

 One goal of the CCR is to establish novel interfaces among cardiovascular researchers in diverse scientific disciplines, including: